humrochagf/humberto.io/content/blog/improving-the-utm-tracking-of-your-website.en.md

 ---
-title: Improving the UTM tracking of your website
+title: "Improving the UTM tracking of your website"
-description: Learn how to quickly improve the tracking from the UTM tags on your landing pages with utmkeeper
+description: "Learn how to quickly improve the tracking from the UTM tags on your landing pages with utmkeeper"
 publishDate: 2018-09-14
+tags:
+  - javascript
+  - utm
 images:
   - /img/utmkeeper/utm.png
-tags: ["javascript", "utm"]
-draft: false

 ---